erector/erector/README.txt

 Here the abstract layout widget is used in a concrete fashion by the template-based layout.
 Normally, the `content` method would be implemented by subclassing widgets, but the layout template sets it directly and then calls to_s on the layout widget.
 This allows the same layout to be shared in a backward compatible way.

+=== Other ways to call erector

+Instead of subclassing Erector::Widget and implementing a render method, you can pass a block to Erector::Widget.new.
+For example:

+  html = Erector::Widget.new do
+    p "Hello, world!"
+  end
+  html.to_s          #=> <p>Hello, world!</p>

 == DEVELOPER NOTES